-As for arbitration, the primary domestic source of law is Law No. 16/03 of 25 July 2003 (the Voluntary Arbitration Law or "VAL").
+Still in this regard, it is worth mentioning that the primary domestic source of law is Law No. 16/03 of 25 July 2003 (the Voluntary Arbitration Law or "VAL").
 The VAL governs both domestic and international arbitration.
 According to the VAL, arbitration will be of an international nature when international trade interests are at stake, in particular when: the parties to the arbitration agreement have business domiciles in different countries at the time of the agreement's execution; the place of performance of a substantial part of the obligations resulting from the legal relationship from which the dispute arises is situated outside the countries where companies have their business domiciles; or the parties have expressly agreed that the scope of the arbitration agreement is connected with more than one state.